 Merseyside's Police and Crime Panel is made up of 12 people; 10 local councillors and 2 independent members recruited from the local community.

-Details of meetings, reports and minutes, as well as copies of reports and recommendations can be found on their website:
+Details of meetings, reports and minutes, as well as copies of reports and recommendations and a recording of the last meeting can be found on their website:

 The Police and Crime Panel are responsible for addressing any complaints against the PCC.